LivePersonInc/developer-center/pages/documents/RichMessaging/GettingStartedWithRichMessaging/Introduction.md

 In order to support sending a message as a response for a button click, we introduced a new action called "Publish Text".
 This action allows the brand to send a message on behalf of the consumer that will appear in the transcript.

-This action will be used also by the clients (the Mobile Messaging App for example or LiveEngage's window) to send a response when a button was clicked.
+This action will be used also by the clients (the Mobile Messaging App for example or Conversational Cloud's window) to send a response when a button was clicked.

 ###### Properties